Last updated: September 2nd 2020

 The User and the Stakeholder Groups will have a very important role in the formulation of the review question, and in its phrasing but should not be directly involved in conducting the Evidence Synthesis.
 They may also help to establish the list of sources of evidence and search terms (by providing some of them, or checking the list for completeness).
 Involving many people at an early stage may be particularly critical if the findings are likely to be contested (Fazey et al. 2004), such as in the site selection for establishment of windfarms.
 However, particularly for a Systematic Review, stakeholder input needs to be carefully managed to avoid the question becoming too broad, complex or just impossible to answer (Stewart & Liabo 2012).
 There are further opportunities throughout the review process for input from stakeholders, but as we shall see below, identifying and obtaining initial consensus on the question is crucial to the value of an evidence synthesis.

-As potential questions are generated and review teams are formed there will be a process of question formulation.
-There is no set formal process for this but the critical elements are set out in the following section.
+As potential questions are generated and review teams are formed there will be a final process of question formulation.
+There is no set formal process for this but the critical elements are set out in this section.

 Each Evidence Synthesis starts with a specific question whereas evidence needs are typically much broader.
 For commissioners and decision makers, finding the right question to inform decisions can be a compromise (probably more so in environmental sciences than in most other disciplines) between taking a holistic approach, involving a large number of variables and increasing the number of relevant studies, and a reductionist approach that limits the review’s relevance, utility and value (Pullin et al. 2009).
 There can be a temptation to try to squeeze too much information out of one synthesis by including broad subject categories, multiple interventions or multiple outcome measures (this can be dealt with by first conducting a Systematic Map if time and resources allow).
 Equally, there may be a tendency to eliminate variables from the question so that a Systematic Review is feasible but its utility or ‘real world’ credibility (external validity – see Section 3.6.1) is limited.
 The formulation of the question is therefore of paramount importance for many reasons.
 For example: